atolab/cdds/src/docs/GettingStartedGuide/installation.rst

 ~~~~~

 To be able to run VortexDDS executables, the required libraries (like
-vddsc.dll) need to be available to the executables.
+ddsc.dll) need to be available to the executables.
 Normally, these are installed in system default locations and it works
 out-of-the-box.
 However, if they are not installed on those locations,
 it is possible that the library search path has to be changed.